podio-community/podio-php/fields/index.md

 ## Date field
 #### Getting values
 Date field values have two components: The start date and the end date.
 You can access these through special properties, both are PHP DateTime objects.
-Often you'll use `humanized_value()` which provides a formatted value.
+You can also access date and time sections individually.
+This is often preferred as the time component will be null for events without time.
 {% highlight php startinline %}
 $item = PodioItem::get_basic(123);
 $field_id = 'date';

 print $item->fields[$field_id]->start; // E.g. DateTime or null
+print $item->fields[$field_id]->start_date; // E.g. DateTime or null
+print $item->fields[$field_id]->start_time; // E.g. DateTime or null
-print $item->fields[$field_id]->end; // E.g. DateTiem or null
+print $item->fields[$field_id]->end; // E.g. DateTime or null
+print $item->fields[$field_id]->end_date; // E.g. DateTime or null
+print $item->fields[$field_id]->end_time; // E.g. DateTime or null
 print $item->fields[$field_id]->humanized_value; E.g. "2014-02-14 14:00-15:00"
 {% endhighlight %}

 #### Setting values
-You can simply assign values to `start` and `end` properties to modify the value.
+You can simply assign values to the special properties to modify the field value.
 Both DateTime objects and strings are accepted.
+DateTime objects can be provided in any timezone and will be converted to UTC.
+String values **must** be provided as UTC values.
 {% highlight php startinline %}
 $item = PodioItem::get_basic(123);
 $field_id = 'date';